emeraldhost/documentation/en/gameserver/minecraft-bedrock-edition/commands/use-tp-command.md

     /tp <player name> <X> <Y> <Z> # Teleports a player to a coordinate
     ```

-## Use teleport commands in the server console:
+## Use teleport commands in the server console

 ::: warning Attention
 In the console, all commands must be entered without ```/```!